coding-heresy/jormungandr/README.md

 * msg  - message
 * px   - price
 * req  - request
-* rslt - result, typically used to name an automatic variable that will return a value from a function so as to take advantage of named return value optimization
 * rsp  - response
 * srvr - server
 * str  - string